Archtec-io/xdecor-libre/README.md

 * Fix boiling water sound not playing when rejoining
 * Fix rope and painting not compatible with itemframe
 * Fix itemframe, lever being offset when put into itemframe
+* Fix storage formspecs not closing if exploded
 * Show short item description in itemframe instead of itemstring
 * Made several strings translatable
 * Minor typo fixes